Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Ceratrichia

-An Afrotropical genus containing 13 species, six recorded from Uganda and three from Semuliki: Ceratrichia semlikensis, C. wollastoni, and C. clara.
+An Afrotropical genus containing 13 species, six recorded from Uganda, eight from the Ituri Forest and DRC Semliki Valley and five from Semuliki: Ceratrichia semlikensis, C. wollastoni, C. clara, C. hollandi and C. enta.
+The latter two species are additional records to the Forbes (2018) checklist.

-Ceratrichia clara and C. wollastoni (waiting on field images)
+C. wollastoni and C. enta (waiting on field images)

 Genus Ceratricula